 The SRC will serve as a partner with other university and college administrators to support commuter, transfer, veteran, and graduate students.

 Parents interacting with SRC will access necessary resources to facilitate the success of their student.

-University partners will work collaboratively with the Student Resource Center in order to identify resources pertaining to NYU (including the GNU) and NYC.
+University partners will work collaboratively with the Student Resource Center in order to identify resources pertaining to NYU (including the global network) and NYC.

 Students will develop the ability to communicate verbally and in writing, research skills, and the ability to analyze information as they relate to career development.

 Students will be able to connect and communicate with staff and employers in creative and innovative ways.

 Staff will create programming and services to support the global network university.